 In 2008 New Balance were fourth, fifth or sixth (depending on market segmentation) in the footwear and athletic apparel categories.
 Growth had slowed and some businesses were declining.
 If they didn’t challenge themselves they were going to be challenged by the market leaders.
 We worked with New Balance to help them embrace their challenger roots, align the team around a common strategy and create a roadmap for future growth.

 Through the process of our Challenger Lighthouse Identity program we helped the team take a step back, question some basic assumptions of the business, and redefine their strategy around an overall positioning that all of their brands could sit under and use as a directional platform for growth.

-New Balance stopped thinking about themselves just as a running shoe company, they were now a movement, on a ‘Mission to Move People’ offering footwear, equipment and apparel that moves people – physically, emotionally, spiritually and collectively.
+We helped New Balance stop thinking about themselves just as a running shoe company, it was now a movement, on a ‘Mission to Move People’ offering footwear, equipment and apparel that moves people – physically, emotionally, spiritually and collectively.